ANIMAL REHABILITATION

 We have a dedicated animal rehabilitation vet on hand to guide recovery.

-Our purpose-built centre is equipped with the latest tools and technologies, including our new hydrotherapy treadmill (coming soon).
+Our purpose-built centre is equipped with the latest tools and technologies, including laser therapy and our new hydrotherapy treadmill.

 With over 100 staff, our team has a wealth of skills and experience to share.